Configure Private Networking for USM Agents

 From the command output, make a note of the VPC endpoint ID.

-For example, using the information from
+For example, using the PrivateLink Service ID of the gateway:

 aws ec2 create-vpc-endpoint --vpc-id vpc-097799943f9fc059d \